superseriousbusiness/gotosocial/docs/admin/domain_permission_subscriptions.md

 For example, the admins of instances `instance-e.example.org`, `instance-f.example.org`, and `instance-g.example.org` decide that they are tired of duplicating work by playing whack-a-mole with bad actors.
 To make their lives easier, they decide to collaborate on a shared blocklist.

-Using some version management platform like GitHub, they host a blocklist at something like `https://raw.githubusercontent.com/baddies/blocklist/refs/heads/main/blocks.csv`.
+Using some version management platform like Codeberg, they host a blocklist at something like `https://codeberg.org/our-cluster/allowlist/raw/branch/main/blocks.csv`.

 When someone discovers a new domain hosting an instance they don't like, they can open a pull request or similar against the list, to add the questionable instance to the domain.